marrink-lab/vermouth-martinize/README.md

 ## Disclaimer

-**Both Martinize2 and vermouth are at a prototype stage.
-DO NOT USE IN PRODUCTION.**
+Martinize2 and Vermouth are under developpement.
+Bugs can occur.
+If you encounter an issue, please report it on <https://github.com/marrink-lab/vermouth-martinize/issues>.

 ## Installation